 Alcohol, benzodiazepines, barbiturates and some antidepressants (selective serotonin reuptake inhibitors or SSRIs) can also cause withdrawal symptoms in babies.

-Symptoms may be delayed
+Symptoms of dependence may be delayed in newborns

 Having a baby born in a state of withdrawal can devastate families.
 Symptoms usually surface 24 to 48 hours after birth but may not appear until after mother and baby have been discharged home.
 NAS may last from one week to six months.

 Infants are often small for their gestational age.
 They may also develop a cluster of symptoms that includes:

 - Poor sleep.

 - Feeding difficulties.